 Back in October 2017, the concept of an “insect apocalypse” was breaking through into the public consciousness for the first time.
 A study based on 27 years of data from German nature reserves revealed a dramatic drop of over 75% in flying insects.
 Although scientists are not yet clear if declines are happening on a global level, studies have been published suggesting similar drops, from Puerto Rico to the UK.

-One scientific review, which predicted that all insects could go extinct within a few decades, has been widely questioned (not least because insects are the most diverse set of organisms on the planet) but there seems to be wide agreement that the numbers we’re now seeing should be a wake-up call.
+One scientific review, which predicted that all insects could go extinct within a few decades, has been widely questioned (not least because insects are the most diverse set of organisms on the planet) but there seems to be widespread agreement that the numbers we’re now seeing should be a wake-up call.

 Dr Lynn Dicks is an ecologist and sustainable agriculture expert at the University of East Anglia.
 She told Unearthed: “if you have a 75% decline over that period of time, that rate of decline cannot go on.
 If that is really happening everywhere and is not an anomaly of that particular place, then we really are facing a crisis, and we need to do something about that which is extremely urgent.”

 The media and public reacted (albeit briefly) with a similar sense of urgency – and foreboding.
 The media reported prospects of “ecological Armageddon” and “the collapse of nature”.
 Readers commented that if insects vanish, “presumably humans will follow shortly after”.
 Even Barbra Streisand got involved, calling it “a potentially catastrophic event for all life on this planet”.